recruit-lifestyle/RandomImageView/README.md

 1. Create a new UIView in your storyboard or nib.

-2. Set the class of the UIView to RLSRandomImageView in your Storyboard or nib.
+2. Set the class of the UIView to RandomImageView in your Storyboard or nib.

 3. Set `widthCount` and `heightCount` for the view.